-Field Required Type Description cdm_source_name Yes varchar(255) The full name of the source $cdm_source_abbreviation$ No $\operatorname{varchar}(25)$ An abbreviation of the name cdm_holder No $\operatorname{varchar}(255)$ The name of the organization responsible for the development of the CDM instance source_description No CLOB A description of the source data origin and purpose for collection.
-The description may contain a summary of the period of time that is expected to be covered by this dataset. source_documentation_reference No $\operatorname{varchar}(255)$ URL or other external reference to location of source documentation cdm_etlreference No $\operatorname{varchar}(255)$ URL or other external reference to location of ETL specification documentation and ETL source code source_release_date No date The date for which the source data are most current, such as the last day of data capture $cdm_release_date$ No date The date when the CDM was instantiated cdm_version No $\operatorname{varchar}(10)$ The version of CDM used vocabulary_version No $\operatorname{varchar}(20)$ The version of the vocabulary used
+Field Required Type Description cdm_source_name Yes varchar(255) The full name of the source $\operatorname{cdm_source_abbreviation}$ No varchar(25) An abbreviation of the name cdm_holder No varchar(255) The name of the organization responsible $source_description$ No CLOB for the development of the CDM instance A description of the source data origin and purpose for collection.
+The description may contain a summary of the period of time that is expected to be source_documentation_reference No varchar(255) covered by this dataset.
+URL or other external reference to cdm_etl reference No varchar(255) location of source documentation URL or other external reference to location of ETL specification $source_release_date$ No date documentation and ETL source code The date for which the source data are most current, such as the last day of data $cdm_release_date$ No date capture The date when the CDM was instantiated cdm_version No varchar(10) The version of CDM used vocabulary_version No $\operatorname{varchar}(20)$ The version of the vocabulary used

 - If a source database is derived from multiple data feeds, the integration of those disparate sources is expected to be documented in the ETL specifications.
-The source information on each of the databases can be represented as separate records in the CDM_SOURCE table. - Currently, there is no mechanism to link individual records in the CDM tables to their source record in the CDM_SOURCE table. - The version of the vocabulary can be obtained from the vocabulary_name field in the VOCABULARY table for the record where vocabulary_id='None'.
+The source information on each of the databases can be represented as separate records in the CDM_SOURCE table. - Currently, there is no mechanism to link individual records in the CDM tables to their source record in the CDM SOURCE table. - The version of the vocabulary can be obtained from the vocabulary_name field in the VOCABULARY table for the record where vocabulary_id='None'.